quietbamboo/mapic/client/lib/GPUImage/README.md

 - **GPUImageMultiplyBlendFilter**: Applies a multiply blend of two images

+- **GPUImageAddBlendFilter**: Applies an additive blend of two images

+- **GPUImageDivideBlendFilter**: Applies a division blend of two images

 - **GPUImageOverlayBlendFilter**: Applies an overlay blend of two images

 - **GPUImageDarkenBlendFilter**: Blends two images by taking the minimum value of each color component between the images